 For most brands shipping single hoodies, poly mailers are the clear winner.
 They cost 40-60% less per unit than boxes, and they wrap tighter around the hoodie, which on average saves 15-30% on shipping costs through reduced dimensional weight.
 They also take up about 70% less warehouse space when stored.

-While boxes aren't always the first pick, they do have their place.
+Boxes still have their place.
 They're better for high-end items that need premium unboxing or multi-item orders with rigid products.
 But for single hoodie shipments, poly mailers win on cost, efficiency, and environmental impact.

 Why Right-Sizing Matters More Than You Think